pavelskipenes/microBit-C-template/README.md

 make flash
 make connect
 ```
 You should now get output from the micro:bit in the terminal.
-You can close picocom by pressing `Ctrl+A`, `Ctrl+X`.
+You can close picocom by pressing `Ctrl+A`, `Ctrl+x`.

 ## Debugging
 To be able to debug micro:bit in vscode you need to install Native Debug extension and have openocd server running on your computer.